-It is resolved that depths, and all other navigational information should be referred to an appropriate level that is practically and acceptable to Hydrographic Offices (such as lowest water (LW) as a reference level for depths and highest water (HW) for vertical clearances).
+1011 It is resolved that depths, and all other navigational information should be referred to an appropriate level practically acceptable to Hydrographic Offices or if needed LW as a reference level for depths and HW for vertical clearances.
 The selection of which one of the alternatives to be used is a difficult issue which can only be determined locally and which will be largely dependent on seasonal hydrological conditions.
 LW and HW are defined preferably as the mean of lowest/highest water levels, or as a suitable percentile of lowest/highest water levels, observed over a long time period.